NEW 📗Story: Tap

 Portfolio career 9% Writer + teacher + performer

-The 38% working multiple part-time positions represent the core commons employment model.
-They work fifteen hours at a library, ten hours at a café, eight hours as a swimming instructor.
-Each position constitutes genuine employment registered with the Commonwealth Employment Register and satisfying the social expectations of municipal life.
+The 38% who hold several part-time positions are the core of the commons model.
+Someone might spend fifteen hours a week at a library, ten at a café and another eight as a swimming instructor, each of them registered employment with the Commonwealth Employment Register and each satisfying the social expectations of municipal life.

 1. While ruin might seem to exaggerate a fall to the basic comforts of unemployed life in Vekllei, the same is true at certain scales overseas – how many millionaires truly end up on the streets?
 The risk of losing power, resources, luxuries, respect and effort motivates success in Vekllei as it does overseas. ↩︎